metal-stack/metal-roles/partition/roles/alloy/README.md

 Alloy stores its write-ahead log (WAL) — including cursor state for `loki.source.file` and `loki.source.journal` — under `--storage.path`, which is set to `/var/lib/alloy` (bind-mounted from the host).
 This survives container restarts, preventing duplicate log shipments.

-The `syslog-logs` snippet reads the legacy promtail positions file on first start after migration to continue tailing `/var/log/syslog` from where promtail left off.
+The `syslog` snippet reads the legacy promtail positions file on first start after migration to continue tailing `/var/log/syslog` from where promtail left off.
 The path is configured via `alloy_promtail_positions_file` (default: `/var/log/promtail-positions.yaml`).
 No log lines are re-shipped.
 This only happens once — after the initial migration, Alloy updates the positions in its own WAL format.

 `loki.source.journal` has no equivalent migration path — its cursor is WAL-only.
 The very first Alloy start after migration will re-read a portion of the journal.
 This is a one-time event and subsequent restarts are safe once the WAL is populated.